4 top 25 DII baseball teams open the 2020 season at the Houston Winter Invitational | NCAA.com

-Finally.
-The DII baseball season is upon us, and first pitch is ready for Friday, Jan.
-31. Arkansas Monticello and Colorado School of Mines get the action rolling from Minute Maid Park at 11 a.m.
-ET in the 2020 Houston Winter Invitational.
+Finally, the DII baseball season is upon us.
+Arkansas Monticello and Colorado School of Mines got the action rolling from Minute Maid Park on Friday in the 2020 Houston Winter Invitational.

 PRESEASON RANKINGS: Take a look at the first-ever NCAA.com top 25 | NCBWA top 25